DanRepik/api_foundry/readme.md

   schemas:
     customer:
       type: object
-      x-am-engine: postgres
+      x-af-engine: postgres
-      x-am-database: chinook
+      x-af-database: chinook
       properties:
         customer_id:
           type: integer
-          x-am-primary-key: auto
+          x-af-primary-key: auto
         company:
           type: string
           maxLength: 80
     invoice:
       type: object
-      x-am-engine: postgres
+      x-af-engine: postgres
-      x-am-database: chinook
+      x-af-database: chinook
       properties:
         invoice_id:
           type: integer
-          x-am-primary-key: auto
+          x-af-primary-key: auto
         customer_id:
           type: integer
         customer:
           $ref: '#/components/schemas/customer'
-          x-am-parent-property: customer_id
+          x-af-parent-property: customer_id
 ```

 In this example, the `customer` property of the `invoice` schema is an object type after reference resolution.
-By setting the `x-am-parent-property` attribute to a sibling property, API-Foundry will use the value of that property to resolve the object value.
+By setting the `x-af-parent-property` attribute to a sibling property, API-Foundry will use the value of that property to resolve the object value.
 Specifically, in this example, the `customer_id` value of the invoice will be used to select the corresponding customer.

 > Internally API-Foundry uses inner joins to select these objects using a single database operation.